Start Coding @ Hello App 6.0

 This year we will be trying a new approach during the workshop.
 The challenge for Hello App 6.0 will be to work in teams and each team will have the same base requirments for their app.

 Until this edition, the participants focused either on their own ideas or on apps for the community.
-This year, we thought we’d change the way they work so that everyone will have the same base requirements for their apps.
-At the end of the workshop, we will see every teams’ approach to implementing the requirments, what they did differently and what they chose to add as optional features.
+But, this year, we thought we’d change the way they work so that everyone will have the same base requirements for their apps.
+At the end of the workshop, we will see every teams’ approach to implementing the requirements, what they did differently and what they chose to add as optional features.

 The app which the students will have to develop is a quiz.
 The participants will have a few required pages and features that they will have to implement.
 Also, they will also receive a list of complementary features they can add for extra points.